Unitarization of the Sommerfeld enhancement through the renormalization group: Discussion

 The unitarization of the Sommerfeld enhancement essentially requires the resummation of short-range effects.
 In our approach, we carried out this resummation using the RG method.
 However, there exists an alternative approach, which involves solving the Schr\"{o}dinger equation including the short-range potential $V_S$\,\cite{Blum:2016nrz,Flores:2024sfy,Parikh:2024mwa}.
 In fact, the derivation of the conventional Sommerfeld enhancement proceeds by solving the Schrödinger equation with a long-range potential $V_L$ determined from the UV theory via the Born approximation, thereby resumming the long-range effects.
 However, this method must be applied with considerable care.
 This is because the short-range potential is generally represented by distributions such as delta functions or their derivatives, and the wavefunctions corresponding to such potentials are also distributions.
 Since the Schr\"{o}dinger equation involves the product of these distributions, regularization becomes unavoidable in order to give meaning to these products.

 Once the potential is regularized by some method and the Schr\"{o}dinger equation is solved, the resulting $S$-matrix must reduce to the form of the modified effective range expansion, as it provides a general parametrization of the scattering amplitude for low-energy regime in the case where the potential comprises two separate contributions.
-In this case, the shape parameters become functions of the regularization parameters (and parameres contained in the long-range potential as well), but they are fixed to definite numerical values by matching to physical observables—namely, through renormalization.
+In this case, the shape parameters become functions of the regularization parameters (and parameters contained in the long-range potential as well), but they are fixed to definite numerical values by matching to physical observables—namely, through renormalization.
 This approach is, in essence, equivalent to using the modified effective range expansion and fitting its parameters to scattering data at a suitable momentum scale.
 The key point, then, is whether the effect of the short-range potential is perturbative or nonperturbative.
 If the short-range interaction is perturbative, the corresponding contribution to the scattering amplitude can be computed directly from the UV theory using perturbation theory.
 In such cases, the RG–based treatment we have proposed is expected to provide a sufficiently accurate and much simpler approximation, particularly for computing unitarized Sommerfeld factors, compared to performing a matching based on the modified effective range expansion.
-Indeed, Ref.\,\cite{Blum:2016nrz} discusses that, for the $s$-wave case, solving the Schr\"{o}dinger equation with the short-range effect included yields results that agree well numerically with our expression given in Sec.~\ref{sec:RG Sommerfeld} when the underlying short-range effect is perturbative.
-Establishing a more general correspondence between the modified effective range expansion and the RG-based approach in cases where the short-range effect is perturbative for general partial waves remains a future work.
+Indeed, Ref.~\cite{Blum:2016nrz} discusses that, for the $s$-wave case, solving the Schr\"{o}dinger equation with the short-range effect included yields results that agree well numerically with our expression given in Sec.~\ref{sec:RG Sommerfeld} when the underlying short-range effect is perturbative, and we also confirm in Appendix~\ref{app: numerical} that the RG method and the direct solution of the Schr\"{o}dinger equation in \cite{Blum:2016nrz,Parikh:2024mwa} agree well numerically for the spherical well potential.